m-cochran/Randomerr/about.md

     <div class="experience-matters hidden">
         <h3>Your Experience Matters</h3>
         <p>Whether you’re looking for something <strong>unique</strong> or simply browsing for the best deals, we’ve got you covered.
-Our team at <strong>My Cup of Earth</strong> is dedicated to making your shopping experience as easy and <strong>enjoyable</strong> as possible.
+Our team at <strong>MY CUP OF EARTH</strong> is dedicated to making your shopping experience as easy and <strong>enjoyable</strong> as possible.
 Have questions?
 Special requests?
 We’re here to help.

 Check out our <strong>store</strong> for exclusive <strong>offers</strong> and the latest in style and functionality.
 We can’t wait to serve you!</p>
     </div>